Top 10 World Map Projections

 Image - Daniel R Strebe

-winkel tripel world wall map with oak rails
+winkel tripel framed world wall map art

 We print the Winkel Tripel World Map in a colourful modern scheme.
 It is available in paper, plastic and magnetic formats.